DynamoDB vs Amazon Keyspaces - The Ultimate Comparison

 DynamoDB

-DynamoDB spreads incoming requests across multiple services to distribute the load and avoid performance bottlenecks and throttling.
+DynamoDB spreads incoming requests across multiple servers to distribute the load and avoid performance bottlenecks and throttling.
 Additionally, DynamoDB replicates data across multiple availability zones (AZ), ensuring high availability if an AZ goes down.

 Amazon Keyspaces